oopschen/IPV6TunnelHelper/README.md

     go install github.com/oopschen/xtunnel

+Then check the executable file at bin/xtunnel, copy it to your *PATH*.

 ### Usage
 Open a tunnel by using the tunnelbroker **username** and **passwd**.

-    xtunnel -m o username passwd

-Close a tunnel.The **username** and **passwd** is irelevant, can be anything.

-    xtunnel -m c username passwd
+    xtunnel -u username -p passwd open

+Close a tunnel.

+    xtunnel close